yrvvan/automation-api-pytest-ci/README.md

 This project using 2 reporters:

-- html for e2e testing reporter to generate HTML format
+- html to generate HTML format
-- json for e2e testing reporter to generate JSON format
+- json to generate JSON format

-This project can generate 3 format reports:

-- .html
-- .json

 ## Troubleshooting